spitzer-lucas-ccm/Web-Scraping-and-Data-Analysis-Project/README.md

 #### What?
-Wikipedia contains valubale metrics for countries around the world.
-I plan to capture this data and test relationships between these emtrics in search of interesting insights.
+Wikipedia contains valuable metrics for countries around the world.
+I plan to capture this data and test relationships between these metrics in search of interesting insights.

 #### How?